 Last step of risk management: assign responsibility

-The last thing you have to do in the risk management process is assigning responsibility for each risk.
+The last thing you have to do in the risk management process is assigned responsibility for each risk.
 The person who’s responsible for the risk has to run the mitigation process immediately, based on the priority.

-It’s unwise if you have to assign the responsibility to the person that’s not present on the risk management meetings.
+It’s unwise if you have to assign the responsibility to the person that’s not present at the risk management meetings.
 That person will deny the responsibility for certain.
 Assign them to the meeting’s attendee since he/she fully understands what needs to be done.

 Risk management is not a scary thing and needs to be avoided.
 By discussing it with the other members of your company, you can decide the best mitigations for each risk upon your way.